solo-io/gloo/docs/content/observability/prometheus/_index.md

 curl http://localhost:19000/stats/prometheus
 ```

-You can use these to customize the dashboards that get created for every upstream, as described [here](../grafana/dashboards/#dynamically-generated-dashboards)
+You can use these to customize the dashboards that get created for every upstream, as described [here]({{% versioned_link_path fromRoot="/observability/grafana/dashboards/#dynamically-generated-dashboards" %}}).

 {{% children description="true" %}}